Send tip

 Apple unveiled its newest product called iLife during the Back to Mac event.
 This new software will make its easier for users to share photos and make movies.

-The presentation was headed by CEO .
-He pinpointed the new features of iPhoto in 11 during the “Back to ” event.
-The new add-ons will make it easier for users to share , create photo album plus integration to social network websites.
-Additional features of the 11 are the full-screen modes for Places and Faces and Letterpress cards.
+The presentation was headed by Apple CEO Steve Jobs.
+He pinpointed the new features of iPhoto in iLife 11 during the “Back to Mac” event.
+The new add-ons will make it easier for users to share photos, create photo album plus integration to social network websites.
+Additional features of the Ilife 11 are the full-screen modes for Places and Faces and Letterpress cards.

-On the other hand, the includes a good audio editing progrma, a “People Finder,” and new tools to create movie trailer.
-Randy Ubillos, chief architect of , said that scores of the background music contained in the software is specifically created for Apple by the London Symphony.
-In addition, in one click of the mouse, video produced with can be shared on Facebook, Youtube and Vimeo.
+On the other hand, the iMovie includes a good audio editing progrma, a “People Finder,” and new tools to create movie trailer.
+Randy Ubillos, chief architect of iMovie, said that scores of the background music contained in the iMovie software is specifically created for Apple by the London Symphony.
+In addition, in one click of the mouse, video produced with iMovie can be shared on Facebook, Youtube and Vimeo.

 iLife is available for free with any new Mac starting October 20.
 An upgrade of iLife costs $49.